Skip to main content

 tip

-Call startCall with the callee user ID, the call type, and the media type.
-If the call starts successfully, the SDK returns a numeric code and, on success, a callId.
+Call startCall with the params object.
+If the call starts successfully, the SDK returns a result with a numeric code and, on success, a callId.

 typescript